 Healthy and Connected in Derbyshire

 The survey also found that isolation and loneliness had a negative impact on carers’ health.
-You can find the rest of the survey findings on their website.
+You can read the rest of the survey findings on their website.

 Helping Carers to be Healthy and Connected in Derbyshire

-We’ve teamed up with Derbyshire Carers Association and the NHS to jointly create a leaflet called ‘Helping Carers to be Healthy and Connected in Derbyshire’.
-The leaflet has details of local services carers can use to support their health and wellbeing, meet other carers either in person or online.
+The leaflet was lauched during Carers Week 2018 and has details of local services carers can use to support their health and wellbeing and meet other carers either in person or online.